wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires January 7, 2016               [Page 15]
+Contavalli, et al.      Expires February 15, 2016              [Page 15]

-Internet-Draft        Client Subnet in DNS Queries             July 2015
+Internet-Draft        Client Subnet in DNS Queries           August 2015

    with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX-